 The District operates with a minimum payroll increment of time of fifteen (15) minutes.
 For purposes of timekeeping and payroll, District employees are to round work time to the nearest fifteen-minute increment.
 For example, working seven and a half minutes rounds down to zero and working more than seven and a half minutes rounds up to fifteen minutes.
 Working less than seven and a half minutes is considered de minimis time.
+SEIU Local 721 agrees that should the law change to prohibit the rounding of work time, this provision will be null and void.

-The standard work period for all unit members shall consist of seven (7) consecutive days (168 recurring hours) from 12:00 a.m. on Tuesday through 11:59 p.m. on Monday.
+The standard work period for all unit members shall consist of seven consecutive days (168 recurring hours) from 12:00 a.m. on Tuesday through 11:59 p.m. on Monday.